Whether you've been painting for 30 minutes or 30 years, these simple hacks will help you save both time and money.

 Few do-it-yourself home improvements deliver more satisfaction than a fresh coat of paint.
-Newer types of paint are easier than ever to use, and a good quality product delivers great looking results for a relatively modest investment.
+Newer types of paint are easier than ever to use, and a good quality product delivers great-looking results for a relatively modest investment.

 If you are new to painting, limit your ambitions at first so you can learn as you go.
 These 12 tips will help you produce sharp results with a minimum of expense and fuss.

-1. Forget oil paint.
-Use latex
+1. Use latex paint

 2. Get the right finish for the job

 Paint comes in an array of finishes, from flat (no shine) to eggshell, satin, semi-gloss and gloss (high shine).
 Each has advantages and disadvantages, and the best choice depends on your taste, as well as where you are using it.